-An Inconvenient Truth--Gore's groundbreaking, battle cry of a follow-up to the bestselling Earth in the Balance--is being published to tie in with a documentary film of the same name.
+An Inconvenient Truth--Gore's groundbreaking, battle cry of a follow-up to the bestselling Earth in the Balance--was published to tie in with a documentary film of the same name.
 Both the book and film were inspired by a series of multimedia presentations on global warming that Gore created and delivers to groups around the world.
 With this book, Gore, who is one of our environmental heroes--and a leading expert--brings together leading-edge research from top scientists around the world; photographs, charts, and other illustrations; and personal anecdotes and observations to document the fast pace and wide scope of global warming.
 He presents, with alarming clarity and conclusiveness--and with humor, too--that the fact of global warming is not in question and that its consequences for the world we live in will be disastrous if left unchecked.
 This riveting new book--written in an accessible, entertaining style--will open the eyes of even the most skeptical.

 An Inconvenient Sequel: Truth to Power (film)

 A decade after AN INCONVENIENT TRUTH brought the climate crisis into the heart of popular culture comes the riveting and rousing follow - up that shows just how close we are to a real energy revolution.
 99 min. film, accessible online through OBIS.

 Researching and reporting the science and impacts of climate change.

 Pulitzer Prize-winning, nonpartisan reporting on the biggest crisis facing our planet.

 The United Nations body for assessing the science related to climate change.

 IPCC Reports (Intergovernmental Panel on Climate Change)